Ezian/hex-chronicle/README.md

 ## TODOs

+### Before Release

+- Fix draw icon => Scaling dependant of the size of the map, it works well with the current one, but it break when the map size change
+- Fix the width computing : it should be a bit larger.

+### Next

 - Grid optimization: Base polygon should be drawed as defs and duplicated
   - cf [http://thenewcode.com/1102/Cloning-SVG-Elements-Using-use]
 - Hex icon from terrain